CursedRock17/F-Drone-Stack/FlightComputer/README.md

 source /opt/ros/humble/setup.bash

 # Create A Working Directory from which we have a stable micro-ROS setup
-mkdir microros_ws && cd microros_ws
+mkdir -p microros_ws/src && cd microros_ws/src
-git clone -b humble https://github.com/micro-ROS/micro_ros_setup.git src/micro_ros_setup
+git clone https://github.com/micro-ROS/micro_ros_setup.git src/micro_ros_setup -b humble

 # Ensure Our dependencies are in line with the version
-sudo apt update && rosdep update rosdep install --from-paths src --ignore-src -y
+sudo apt update && rosdep update

+rosdep install --from-paths src --ignore-src -y

 # Use the colcon buildchain tool to set up our resources